1 - About Microservice Dungeon 2.0

 For service boundaries & ownership see the dedicated service pages below.

-4.1 - Design Principles
+3.1 - Principles

 Global Design Principles